gvwilson/thirdbit/src/fiction/in-heck/index.md

 The bot's lenses rotated back and forth.
 "He is still alive."

-Gumption swallowed hard.
+Gumption swallowed hard,
-It was what he'd hoped to hear, but—
+even though it was what he'd hoped to hear.
 "Are you sure?"

 "No,
-but he is the right age, gender, and body shape, and the Central records of him starts at the right time."
+but he is the right age, gender, and body form, and Central's records of him start at the right time."
-A single drip from its leaves trickled down the bot's head as it spoke.
+A single drip trickled down the bot's head like a tear as it spoke.
 "It will be difficult to obtain more information.
 We can only communicate when—"
 Dockety paused.
 "You do not have the words.
 There are little moons above this world, placed in the sky by the Makers.
-We can only interrogate Central when they are in the right positions."
+We can only interrogate Central when they are in the right positions, and even then, we only dare do it briefly."

 Gumption shook his head.
 He didn't understand the part about "little moons",